Store Hot Water for Bath, Shower & Kitchen Demands!

 Compare quotes then choose your preferred tradesman.

-Hot water cylinders can still be found in most homes across the UK, despite the growing popularity of combi boilers.
-Hot water cylinders store large amounts of hot water so it is available on demand for baths, showers and use in the kitchen for washing up.
-The correct hot water cylinder for your home will depend largely on how much hot water you require throughout the day.
-Hot water cylinders and immersion heaters are usually kept in an airing cupboard or loft, however there are unvented type cylinders that can be placed almost anywhere in the home.
+Hot water cylinders are still found in many homes across the UK, despite the popularity of combi boilers.
+Hot water cylinders store heated water so it is available for baths, showers, washing up and other household uses.
+The type and size of hot water cylinder you need will depend largely on your household's hot water requirements.
+Hot water cylinders and immersion heaters are often located in an airing cupboard or loft, although some systems can be installed elsewhere in the home.

 Over 1 million homeowners and over 50,000 tradespeople